-Two diversional therapists have been employed.
-The diversional therapists will be supported to implement an activity programme with support of the caregivers working in the Memory Care Unit.
+Four diversional therapists have been employed including the Memory Care Lead.
+The diversional therapists will be supported to implement an activity programme with support of the caregivers and Kaitiaki working in the memory care unit.
 A weekly activity plan has been developed.
 The programme is designed for residents with memory loss.